The Fujifilm X-T5 Long-Term Review | The Jack of All Trades

 The Improvements

-I hope Fujifilm can return to its 'Kaizen' era of software development where users could expect 2-3 firmware updates yearly that bring valuable upgrades to their higher-tier cameras, not just bug fixes.
-One of the upgrades I would like to see is highlight-weighted metering, where the camera automatically exposes the brightest part of an image and thus preventing any overexposed shots.
+I hope Fujifilm can return to its 'Kaizen' era of software development, where users can expect 2-3 firmware updates yearly that bring valuable upgrades to their higher-tier cameras, not just bug fixes.
+One of the upgrades I would like to see is highlight-weighted metering, where the camera automatically exposes the brightest part of an image thus preventing any overexposed shots.
 You can find this on Sony and Leica cameras, which street photographers in Fujifilm would love to have.

-With all the new features and functions, it's time for Fujifilm to overhaul its menu system and triage all the settings into a more accessible menu tree with nested options.
-I've done this as a thought exercise, and Fujifilm can bring its menu down to 3 main pages and a user-defined favorites page.
-Beyond this, using more straightforward language to convey settings needs to be taken seriously, as new users need to take advantage of vital options that can benefit their workflow.
+With all the new features and functions, Fujifilm needs to overhaul its menu system and triage all the settings into a more accessible menu tree with nested options.
+I've done this as a thought exercise, and Fujifilm can reduce its menu to three main pages and a user-defined favorites page.
+Beyond this, using more straightforward language to convey settings must be taken seriously, as new users need to take advantage of vital options that can benefit their workflow.

-Next, I would love a more straightforward method to save and export custom settings and profiles.
+Next, I would love a more straightforward method for saving and exporting custom settings and profiles.
 This workflow would work nicely with a direct-to-card process or direct-to-app.
 We spend all this time building out our settings and shapes, and there's no easy way to save all of them.
-Some people might want to point to connecting to your computer and using the desktop app, but this can and should be simplified.
+Some people might want to point to connecting to their computer and using the desktop app, but this can and should be simplified.

 Oh, and speaking of apps, can we please get a new Fujifilm mobile app?
 They've rehauled the latest version, but it still doesn't hold up.

-Lastly, I would love to see deeper transparency on video functions of the Fujifilm X-T5: how to use the settings for optimal results, how the LOG profiles can be better utilized, and the technical info that can aid professionals in pulling the best results from this sensor.
+Lastly, I would love to see deeper transparency on the Fujifilm X-T5's video functions: how to use the settings for optimal results, how the LOG profiles can be better utilized, and the technical info that can aid professionals in getting the best results from this sensor.
 This clarity would go a long way in building goodwill and empowering users to capture their best work.

 An image without an alt, whoops